mil3na/spofihBot/README.md

 # spofihBot

 ##Description
-Bot for telegram that reads Spotify URI for tracks and replys with the track's URL for more information.
+Bot for Telegram that reads Spotify URI for tracks and replys with the track's open URL, for which Telegram provides a preview.

 ##How to use it

-*
+* Use ```/music URI``` on a group
+* Forward or type a message to Spofih bot with a Spotify URI

+The bot will answer with the corresponding URL for the track.

 ##Telegram URL